nintervik/2D-Particle-System/docs/README.md

   - Particles' colors
   - Particle's blend mode
   - Emitter life
-- To create an emitter we will call a function our scene that will return a pointer to the emitter.
+- To create an emitter we will call a function in our scene that will return a pointer to the emitter.
 With this pointer we can call         emitters methods for stoping or starting its emission or simply to destroy it.
 At the end we want to have something like this:

 ```c_cpp
 emitter = AddEmitter(positon, EMITTER_TYPE);